neeldani/Atlan-Challenge/README.md

 ```

 ### Methodology
 The client makes multiple `POST` requests to the server.
 The client reads a block of file which it sends to the server as `text`.
-The server reads the `POST request body` and then sends number of bytes read to the client.
+The server reads the `POST request body` and then sends the number of bytes read to the client.
 While the upload is taking place, the client can pause and cancel the upload.
-In case of upload cancel, a `POST` request is sent to the server to delete the intermediate file formed due to the upload process.
+In case of an upload cancel, a `POST` request is sent to the server to delete the intermediate file formed due to the ongoing upload process.

 ## Status Codes